dennisppaul/umfeld-arduino/README.md

 this project aims to supply a framework that allows writing applications that more or less look like original [Processing.org](https://processing.org) sketches.

-*Umfeld* may also function as a statement on what is good and valuable about the [Processing.org](https://processing.org) *idiom* while at the same time suggesting disconnecting it from one specific group, application or project … maybe a bit like markdown in that sense.
+*Umfeld* may also function as a statement on what is good and valuable about the [Processing.org](https://processing.org) *idiom* while at the same time disconnecting it from one specific group, application or project … maybe a bit like markdown in that sense.

 *Umfeld* is yet another programming environment for designers, makers, and artists. so why does it exist? and why not use [Processing.org](https://processing.org), [OpenFrameworks](https://openframeworks.cc), [Cinder](https://libcinder.org) or any of the other frameworks out there?